GPlates/GPlates/doc-python-api/pygplates_introduction.rst

+.. _pygplates_introduction:

 Introduction
 ============

-This document introduces pygplates, its relationship to GPlates and the contexts in which it is used.
+This document introduces pygplates, its relationship to GPlates and the ways in which it can be used.

 GPlates versus pygplates
 ------------------------